0xjmux/ESP-PROG-Adapter/README.md

 ## Features
 * Easily connect your TC-2050-IDC and SOICbite programming cables to the ESP-Prog for JTAG and UART programming.
     * This enables you to easily integrate component-less programming footprints with your ESP-based projects (and anything else using UART).
-* Includes reversible UART TX/RX so if you mess it up on your board, you can easily change it on your adapter!
+* Includes reversible UART TX/RX so if you mess it up on your board, you can easily change it on the adapter!
-* Onboard SOICBite "loopback" footprint with TX-RX pins connected, allowing you to easily confirm UART is working.
+* Onboard SOICBite "loopback" footprint with TX-RX pins connected, allowing you to easily confirm your adapter's UART is working.
 * Detailed [schematic](files/esp-prog-adapter-v1.3-sch.pdf) containing all info you might need about the adapter, and easy to use schematic symbols (see [jmux-kicad-things](https://github.com/0xjmux/jmux-kicad-things)) for using the connectors in your designs.

 > [!NOTE]